We'll send you updates from the blog and monthly release notes.

 Now, if you want to control your event data flow to the right platform without getting into these issues, you need a central system that will route this event data intelligently and efficiently.

 Here are a few key things to keep in mind while designing your event data.
-These considerations may vary with the platform or the product.
+Remember, these considerations may vary with the platform or the product.

-- Associate the user with identification or anonymousId: This will help you to re-target the user or engage them with more personalized stuff since all of their activities are captured under the same identification.
+This will help you re-target the user or engage them with more personalized stuff since all of their activities are captured under the same identification.

-- Time of the first usage of the application: This will help you to build a set of loyal users as well as to build an ROI of dropped-out users.
+- Time of the first usage of the application: This will help you build a set of loyal users and build an ROI of dropped-out users.

-- The number of purchases made through the platform: This will tell more about the buying pattern of the user.
+- The number of purchases made through the platform: This will tell more about the user's buying pattern.

 - Total revenue from the user: You can also identify high-revenue users and those who do not add to your app revenue.